rlautan/recras-wordpress-plugin/readme.md

 * Voucher template - when selected, this will skip the template selection step
 * Redirect after submission - a page/post that the user is redirected to, after submitting the form successfully.

-### Date/Time picker
+### Date/Time
 By default, date and time pickers in contact forms use whatever the browser has available.
-Currently (March 2019) Internet Explorer (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
-We have included a modern looking date/time picker that you can enable on the Recras → Settings page.
+Currently (April 2019) Internet Explorer (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
+We have included a modern looking date picker that you can enable on the Recras → Settings page.
+For time inputs, a proper fallback is included.

-**Note**: this setting only applies to contact forms, not to "new style" online booking.
+**Note**: this setting only applies to standalone contact forms, not to contact forms used during "new style" online booking.

 ### Styling
 No custom styling is applied by default, so it will integrate with your site easily.
 If you want to apply custom styling, see `css/style.css` for all available classes.
 Be sure to include these styles in your own theme, this stylesheet is not loaded by the plugin!